 If onboarding fails with Unable to resolve action ‘constructured/conduit’, repository not found, that’s almost certainly the access setting.
 Run gh api -X PUT repos/<owner>/<action-host-repo>/actions/permissions/access -f access_level=organization to fix it.

 That’s the entire onboarding.
-Total time: ~15 minutes if you are copying from an existing consumer, plus whatever it takes to provision the secrets through whatever credential management your team uses.
+Total time: ~15 minutes if you are copying from an existing consumer, plus whatever it takes to provision the AWS role and token through whatever credential management your team uses.
+Existing .conduit/state.json files can sit there as historical baggage, but the v4 action does not read or write them.

 What happens on a workflow run